-The Forum for Religious Freedom Europe (FOREF Europe) is an independent, secular, civil society formation dedicated to defending the freedom of religion and other fundamental human rights in accordance with international law.
-The NGO was founded in Vienna, on December 20, 2005, by Prof. Christian Brünner, former Dean of the School of Law (1983-1985) and former Rector (1985-1989) of the University of Graz as well as former member of parliament (1990-1994), and Peter Zoehrer, a human rights activist and freelance journalist.
+The Forum for Religious Freedom-Europe (FOREF) is an independent, secular, civil society formation dedicated to defending the freedom of religion and other fundamental human rights in accordance with international law.
+FOREF was founded in Vienna, on December 20, 2005, by Prof. Christian Brünner, former Dean of the School of Law (1983-1985) and former Rector (1985-1989) of the University of Graz as well as former member of the Austrian parliament (1990-1994), and by Peter Zoehrer, a human rights activist and freelance journalist.

-In 2014, FOREF Europe named international human rights activist Dr. Aaron Rhodes president.
+In 2014, FOREF named international human rights activist Dr. Aaron Rhodes* president.
 FOREF’s executive director is Peter Zoehrer.

 The mandate of FOREF is:

 - The protection of the right to freedom of thought, conscience, and religion or belief

 - The promotion of other basic human rights, democratic principles, civil society, and the Rule of Law

 - The monitoring and documentation of official and public intolerance against religious communities and advancing religious tolerance

-- Advocacy with local, national, and international authorities and civil society
+- Advocacy with local, national, international authorities, civil society, and media

 - The promotion of objective approaches to understanding new religious movements

 - Supporting civil society’s ability to pro-actively find solutions to inter-religious conflicts

-FOREF Europe seeks to promote the vision found in Article 18 of the Universial Declaration of Human Rights:
+FOREF seeks to defend and promote the principles expressed in Article 18 of the Universal Declaration of Human Rights:

 “Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief, and freedom, alone or in community with others, and, in public or private, to manifest his religion or belief in teaching, practice, worship and observance.”